-It really struck a cord with me and I wanted to write about it.
+It really struck a chord with me, and I wanted to write about it.
 Does anybody else feel this way?

-Our food system still has a long way to go yes, but with the change of demand for certain products and not for others, brands are slowly shifting their range.
-Think about the increase of organic foods in supermarkets.
-As little as five years ago, I couldn’t get organic tofu but now every supermarket has it.
+Our food system still has a long way to go yes, but with the change in demand for certain products and not for others, brands are slowly shifting their range.
+Think about the increase in organic foods in supermarkets.
+As little as five years ago, I couldn’t get organic tofu, but now every supermarket has it.
 In fact, most supermarkets have a decent section of vegan products and things like kombucha!
 Who would have thought 😉

 The system is changing.

-In the end we can only do what we can do, and that is a lot.
-If you want to make a bigger change, join local councils, groups and committees to make changes in the legislations for animal welfare and the food system.
+In the end, we can only do what we can do, and that is a lot.
+If you want to make a bigger change, join local councils, groups and committees to make changes in the legislation for animal welfare and the food system.
 Also looking at organisations like PETA and getting involved in their campaigns.

 How do you stay positive when you know the truth about the food system?
 What tips would you give to others?
 Please share with us in the comments below.